captain-rocket/webpresence/README.md

 This a edit branch

-This is fork bootstrap version
+This fork is a bootstrap version